 11th September, 2015.
 "The Secretary of State does not consider that the Applicant has made a sufficiently robust case for granting development consent."

-With these words, the Department for Energy and Climate change rejected the Navitus Bay proposal to build a giant windfarm, the size of Bournemouth, Poole and Christchurch combined, just nine miles off Swanage.
+With these words, the Department for Energy and Climate Change (DECC) rejected the Navitus Bay proposal to build a giant windfarm, the size of Bournemouth, Poole and Christchurch combined, just nine miles off Swanage.

-It was a significant victory for campaigners, especially as such a windfarm would have been a Nationally Significant Infrastructure Project (NSIP), meaning that the need for renewable energy is such that there is generally a policy imperative to grant permission to such projects.
+It was a significant victory for campaigners, especially as such a windfarm would have been a Nationally Significant Infrastructure Project (NSIP), meaning that the need for renewable energy is so great that there is generally a policy imperative to grant permission to such projects.

 However, the Secretary of State concluded that, "In this case, the potential impacts are of such a scale that they outweigh the policy imperatives."